jun-inoue/ORTHOSCOPE_STAR/README.md

 # ORTHOSCOPE_STAR

-An analysis pipeline to infer orthologous/paralogous relationships for a focal gene
+An analysis pipeline to infer orthologous/paralogous relationships for a focal gene.